Is Olive Oil Comedogenic?

 So what exactly is comedogenic?
 It means the clogging of pores that are present on the skin.
 The skin naturally produces a waxy substance known as sebum.
 It is waterproof and helps to keep skin hydrated by making it so it does not lose moisture.
 When there is overproduction of sebum on the skin without being removed, it clogs the pores and produces comedones which are responsible comedones which are that produce breakouts on the skin like acne, blackheads, and whiteheads on the face!

-Mild2Slightly comedogenic
+MildSlightly comedogenic

-Moderate3Like to be comedogenic
+ModerateLike to be comedogenic

-High4Comedogenic for most people
+HighComedogenic for most people

-Highest5Comedogenic for all
+HighestComedogenic for all

 Olive oil is known to have a comedogenic level of 2, making it mild and slightly comedogenic for the skin.
 This is also true for the different types of olive oil, where they are somewhere between levels 1 to 3 of comedogenicity.